AntonioLabinjan/VUE_BLOG/README.md

 # VueBlog

 VueBlog is a simple blogging platform built with Vue.js, designed to allow users to create and share blog posts with text and images.
-It features a user-friendly interface for uploading images, adding descriptions, and posting text-based content.
+It features a user-friendly interface for uploading images and videos, adding descriptions, and posting text-based content.

 ## Features

-- Upload and manage images.
+- Upload and manage images and videos.
 - Add descriptions to images.
 - Create and edit blog posts with text content.
-- Display date and time for each post or image.
+- Display date and time for each post or image or video.
-- Delete posts and images.
+- Delete posts, images and videos.
+- Like any type of posts using heart icon

 ## Getting Started